-You like the pictures and the concept of giving your kitchen a new life, but what you really want to know is what’s it going to cost.
+What you really want to know is, “what is painting my cabinets going to cost?”
 We get it, we’re the same way.
 Let’s get you a ballpark quote!

 If you’re doing something besides a kitchen, this form won’t be accurate – you can use the regular cabinet quote form for bathrooms and built-ins.